 The nightlife is mostly upstaged by the cafes and waterfront restaurants that offer sunset views over the caldera, but a party or two can be had by wandering along Erythrou Stavrou lane in Fira.
 Koo Club and Enigma are two of the best hot-spots for gettin’ your groove on.

 One of the famed Cyclades islands, in the Aegean Sea southeast of the Greek mainland, Santorini has been forever shaped by its volcanic past.
-An eruption in the 16th century BC, forever shaped this rugged island’s landscape with a portion of island collapsing into a caldera which is now under the sea.
-With beaches made of lava pebbles and a makes Santorini a destination quite unlike any other.
+An eruption in the 16th century BC had an irreversible impact on this rugged island’s landscape, with a portion of island collapsing into a caldera which is now under the sea, and volcanic ash also froze in time the ancient Akrotiri.

 Santorini isn’t just all-natural scenery however, with traditional whitewashed buildings, vineyards and fields you can also get a piece of traditional Greece.